Efficient Image Restoration with State-Dependent Forward Diffusion: Experiments

 \subsection{Image Restoration}

-We evaluate our method on four image restoration tasks: 1) image deraining on the Rain100H dataset~\citep{yang2017deep}, 2) dehazing on the RESIDE-6k dataset~\citep{qin2020ffa}, 3) low-light enhancement on LOL~\citep{wei2018deep}, and 4) face inpainting on CelebA-HQ~\cite{karras2017progressive}.
+We evaluate our method on four IR tasks: 1) image deraining on the Rain100H dataset~\citep{yang2017deep}, 2) dehazing on the RESIDE-6k dataset~\citep{qin2020ffa}, 3) low-light enhancement on LOL~\citep{wei2018deep}, and 4) face inpainting on CelebA-HQ~\citep{karras2017progressive}.

-\paragraph{Comparison Approaches} In all experiments, we select IR-SDE~\cite{luo2023image} as the main comparison method to evaluate the performance gap between forward-backward and forward-only schemes for diffusion-based image restoration.
-We also compare with other flow-based approaches such as Rectified flow~\cite{liu2022flow,liu2022rectified} and posterior-mean rectified flow (PMRF)~\cite{ohayon2024posterior} that learn ODEs and also allow the model to generate images with a single forward process.
+In our experiments, we select IR-SDE~\citep{luo2023image} as the main comparison method to evaluate the performance gap between forward-backward and forward-only schemes for diffusion-based restoration.
+We also compare with a diffusion bridge model GOUB~\citep{yue2024image} and other flow-based approaches, including Rectified flow~\citep{liu2022flow,liu2022rectified} and posterior-mean rectified flow (PMRF)~\citep{ohayon2024posterior}, that learn ODEs and also allow the model to generate images with a single forward process.
 In addition, a U-Net model, using the same architecture as our FoD, is trained with the $\ell_1$ loss as a CNN baseline on all tasks for reference.